UDPN/BN-Sandbox-selfservice-public/README.md

 # BESU_CPT_CONTADDRESS=0x2996130df7e249c843c944737f5ceacad646975e
 # BESU_AUTHISSUERADDRESS=0xcbf2967e676cfc44ef7b1476f2040a93d5c16dbb

-If you need to connect to our sandbox production environment, please use the following configuration
+If you need to connect to our quasi production environment, please use the following configuration
 #################################
 #------sandbox config
 #********************************